Table of Contents

 Diagnostic Workup for Burns in Children

 Certain laboratory investigations might provide some helpful information in the management of the child with burns.
-A complete blood count can help in the exclusion of anemia, leukocytosis and thrombocytopenia which can complicate a case of severe burn.
+A complete blood count can help in the exclusion of anemia, leukocytosis, and thrombocytopenia which can complicate a case of a severe burn.

 Plasma glucose levels should be determined to exclude hyperglycemia.
 Severe hyperglycemia can be associated with impaired skin healing and should be corrected aggressively.